Carl Schmitt: After World War II

-In 1945, American forces captured Schmitt and, after spending more than a year in an internment camp, he returned to his hometown of Plettenberg and, later, to the residence of his housekeeper Anni Stand in Plettenberg-Pasel.
-He remained unrepentant for his role in the creation of the Nazi state and, by refusing every attempt at denazification, he was barred from academic jobs.
+In 1945, US forces captured Schmitt and, after spending more than a year in an internment camp, he returned to Plettenberg and, later, to his housekeeper Anni Stand's residence in Plettenberg-Pasel.
+He remained unrepentant for his role in the creation of the Nazi state and, refusing every attempt at denazification, was barred from academic jobs.
 Despite being isolated from the mainstream of the scholarly and political community, from the 1950s on, he continued his studies, especially of international law, and frequently received visitors, both colleagues and younger intellectuals, well into his old age.
 Among the visitors were Ernst Jünger, Jacob Taubes, and Alexandre Kojève.

-In 1962, Schmitt gave lectures in Francoist Spain, two of which resulted in the publication, the next year, of Theory of the Partisan, in which he characterized the Spanish Civil War as a "war of national liberation" against "international Communism".
-Schmitt regarded the partisan as a specific and significant phenomenon which, during the latter half of the 20th century, indicated the emergence of a new theory of warfare.
+In 1962, Schmitt gave lectures in Francoist Spain, two of which resulted in the 1963 publication of Theory of the Partisan, in which he called the Spanish Civil War a "war of national liberation" against "international Communism".
+Schmitt regarded the partisan as a specific and significant phenomenon that, in the latter half of the 20th century, indicated the emergence of a new theory of warfare.

 Publications

-Schmitt contended that political representation in a liberal democracy was formulaic, and that the mystical nature and personalist ideal of the Catholic sovereign was essential.
+Schmitt contended that political representation in a liberal democracy was an empty formula, and that the mystical nature and personalist ideal of the Catholic sovereign was essential for effective sovereignty.